Coloring d-Embeddable k-Uniform Hypergraphs: Bounding the weak chromatic number

-Note that there is one small exception when \(d=4\).
-Here, \(e_1\) and \(e_2\) could be in the relative position of Case~11 in Figure~\ref{fig:config3} and consequently have more than \((d-1)-3=0\) odd contiguous subsets.
-However, this is no problem as in all possible extensions to \(g_1\) and \(g_2\) at least one of the edges continues to have only one odd contiguous subset (see Figure~\ref{fig:configD}).
+Note that there is one small exception to Case~3 when $d=4$.
+Here, $e_1$ and $e_2$ could be in the relative position of Case~12 in Table~\ref{tab:config3} and consequently have more than $(d-1)-3=0$ odd contiguous subsets.
+However, this is no problem as in all possible extensions to $g_1$ and $g_2$ at least one of the edges continues to have only one odd contiguous subset (see Table~\ref{tab:configD}).

-To bound the number of vertices of \(H_m^d\) we use
+To bound the number of vertices of $H_m^d$ we use